-After a couple weeks of extremely hard work between a press assignment in Oman and getting a new issue of Vagabundo Magazine published, we have gone out of our way to take in the Thai New Year and what tourists like to call, the water fight festival: Songkran.
+It’s been a busy couple weeks of extremely hard work.
+Between a press assignment in Oman and some travel magazine work for content in Thailand, there hasn’t been much time for personal fun.
+So, we went out of our way to join in on the Thai New Year and what tourists like to call, the water fight festival: Songkran.

 Down the main street of the party, on the edge of the gate.
 The water fight has grown so intense that water sits a foot deep on the road.
 A man stands on the back of a truck with a fire hose dousing the cheering crowd.
 A scooter pushes through the crowds and as it does gets hit with bucket after bucket of chilled water.